-Currently, TSI does not allow customers to customize how long they wish to keep the data for.
+Currently, TSI doesn't allow customers to customize how long they wish to keep the data for.

-TSI queries against node data using a SearchSpan (Time.From, Time.To) and aggregates by OPC UA ApplicationUri or OPC UA NodeId or OPC UA DisplayName.
+TSI queries against node data using a time-based SearchSpan and aggregates by OPC UA ApplicationUri or OPC UA NodeId or OPC UA DisplayName.

-To retrieve the data for the OEE and KPI gauges, and the time series charts, data is aggregated by count of events, Sum, Avg, Min, and Max.
+To retrieve the data for the OEE and KPI gauges and the time series charts, the solution aggregates data by the count of events, Sum, Avg, Min, and Max.

 The time series are built using a different process.
-OEE and KPIs are calculated from station base data and bubbled up for the topology (production lines, factories, enterprise) in the application.
+The solution calculates OEE and KPI values from station base data and bubbles the values up for the production lines, factories, and enterprise.